nTh0rn/nth0rn.github.io/content/articles/fast-random-pathfinder.md

 {% center_pic url="/images/fast-random-pathfinder/optimized_path.png" /%}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note that that is not the most optimal path between the first and last nodes, but it is the only one that Fast Random Pathfinder is able to find given its linear nature.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note that this is not the most optimal path between the first and last nodes, but it is the only one that Fast Random Pathfinder is able to find given its linear nature.
 This is further discussed in [3.2](#3.2-impossible-optimizations).

 ```
 FOR each node at the start of path[] moving forwards, i